Skip To Main Content

 The South High Counseling Office is located on the 2nd floor of the STEM (East) Wing in the Student Center

-The mission of Salina High School South's Counseling Program is to:
+The mission of Salina South High's Counseling Program is to:

 • Recognize the uniqueness and personal worth of each student